Maliman-Org/Affine-Encryption/README.md

   ### Decrypting 🔓

-   1. Remplace every letter by its rank in the alphaber starting by 0.
+   1. Replace every letter by its rank in alphabet starting by 0.
    2. Calculate using the decryption fonction D(y)=((y-b)* a’) mod 26 ( knowig that a' is the modular reverse of a versus 26), of each caracter.
    3. Decrypte the ciphertext using the table.